-The order of business will be determined by the Board Chairman and Superintendent with input from the Board.
+The order of business will be determined by the Board Chair and Superintendent with input from the Board.
 Upon consent of the majority of the members present, the order of business at any meeting may be changed.
+The Board shall accept public comment before it takes action on any District business.